rschen5/csc505-project1/README.md

 ## Build Solution

 The `project.sh` file contains all code to build our solution.
-Please note that it requires the `Project1` folder from [Dr. Jenning's data files repository](https://github.ncsu.edu/jajenni3/csc505-spring-2022) to first be placed in the same directory (with files unzipped).
+Please note that it requires the `Project1` folder from [Dr. Jenning's data files repository](https://github.ncsu.edu/jajenni3/csc505-spring-2022) to first be placed in the same directory (with files not yet unzipped).

 To build our solution, run the following in a bash session: